seirana/DEviRank/README.md

 ## 🔬 Method Overview

-DEviRank builds on the observation that effective drugs typically interact with **a subset of disease-associated proteins within a local network neighborhood**, rather than targeting the entire disease module.
+DEviRank builds on the observation that therapeutically relevant drugs often modulate a subset of disease-associated proteins located within a local network neighborhood, rather than targeting the entire disease module.

-The method consists of three main steps:
+The method consists of three main components:

-1. **Disease gene weighting**
+1. **Disease Gene Weighting**
-   Disease-associated genes are weighted by their local PPI connectivity to reflect their network influence.
+   Each disease-associated gene is assigned a weight based on its local connectivity within the PPI network, reflecting its relative network influence.

-2. **Path-based drug target scoring**
+2. **Bounded Path-Based Target Scoring**
-   For each drug target gene, DEviRank aggregates evidence from **all simple paths of bounded length (≤ 3)** connecting the drug target to disease-associated genes.
+   For each drug target gene, DEviRank aggregates evidence from all simple paths of bounded length (≤ 3) connecting the drug target to disease-associated genes.
-   Path contributions are weighted by:
+   Each path contribution is weighted by:

-   * PPI interaction confidence
+   - PPI interaction confidence (edge weights)
-   * disease-gene importance
+   - the precomputed importance of the corresponding disease gene

-3. **Drug-level aggregation**
+3. **Drug-Level Evidence Aggregation**
-   Drug target scores are combined using **curated drug–gene interaction (DGI) confidence**, yielding a final, interpretable drug score.
+   Drug-level scores are obtained by combining target-level scores using curated drug–gene interaction (DGI) confidence, producing an interpretable, evidence-weighted ranking.

-Unlike end-to-end learning approaches, DEviRank emphasizes **interpretability, biological grounding, and statistical stability**, making it suitable for settings with limited labeled data.
+Unlike end-to-end learning approaches, DEviRank is explicitly model-driven and emphasizes interpretability, biological transparency, and statistical validation through degree-preserving random sampling.
+This makes the framework particularly suitable for settings with limited labeled data or where methodological transparency is required.

 ---

 ## ✨ Key Features

-* Network-based drug ranking with **explicit scoring formulation**
+- Explicit evidence-weighted scoring formulation combining network topology and interaction confidence
-* Integration of **PPI confidence** and **curated DGI evidence**
+- Integration of weighted PPI edges and curated drug–gene interaction (DGI) confidence
-* Bounded **simple-path enumeration** (max length = 3)
+- Aggregation over bounded simple paths (maximum length = 3) to capture local network effects
-* Robust statistical evaluation via **degree-preserving random sampling**
+- Degree-preserving random sampling for statistically grounded proximity assessment
-* Designed for **parallel execution** across drugs
+- Embarrassingly parallel per-drug evaluation for scalable computation
-* Fully reproducible and transparent implementation
+- Fully reproducible and transparent research implementation

 ---